RoboTron-Drive: All-in-One Large Multimodal Model for Autonomous Driving: Abstract

 \section{Abstract}

 Large Multimodal Models (LMMs) have demonstrated exceptional comprehension and interpretation capabilities in Autonomous Driving (AD) by incorporating large language models.
 Despite the advancements, current data-driven AD approaches tend to concentrate on a single dataset and specific tasks, neglecting their overall capabilities and ability to generalize.
-To bridge these gaps, we propose \name{}, a general large multimodal model designed to process diverse data inputs, such as images and multi-view videos, while performing a broad spectrum of AD tasks, including perception, prediction, and planning.
+To bridge these gaps, we propose \textbf{\name{}}, a general large multimodal model designed to process diverse data inputs, such as images and multi-view videos, while performing a broad spectrum of AD tasks, including perception, prediction, and planning.
 Initially, the model undergoes curriculum pre-training to process varied visual signals and perform basic visual comprehension and perception tasks.
-Subsequently, we augment and standardize various AD-related datasets to fine-tune the model, resulting in an all-in-one LMM for autonomous driving.
-To assess the general capabilities and generalization ability, we conduct evaluations on six public benchmarks and undertake zero-shot transfer on an unseen dataset, where \name{} achieves state-of-the-art performance across all tasks.
-We hope \name{} as a promising solution for future end-to-end autonomous driving applications in the real world.
+Subsequently, we augment and standardize various AD datasets to fine-tune the model, resulting in an all-in-one LMM for autonomous driving.
+To assess the general capabilities and generalization ability, we conduct evaluations on six public benchmarks and undertake zero-shot transfer on three unseen datasets, where \name{} achieves state-of-the-art performance across all tasks.
+We hope \name{} as a promising solution for AD in the real world.

 {

 }